Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Stop-AzureRmSqlDatabaseActivity.md

 Properties      : Microsoft.Azure.Commands.Sql.Database.Model.AzureSqlDatabaseActivityModel+DatabaseState
 ```

-This command cancels the asynchronous updateslo operation on the database.
+This command cancels the asynchronous updates operation on the database.

 ## PARAMETERS